 How to Choose a Digital Camera

 These days purchasing a digital camera is not an easy task.
 Smart phone cameras has improved so much that not many shoppers are looking for affordable pocket shooters.
 And the selection of budget cameras available for sale is not very big.
 Most buyers are tempted to purchase entry-level SLRs, but we recommend splurging on a premium pocket model with large image sensors, or a midrange camera with interchangeable lens.
 Bridge style cameras with super zooms are great options to consider as well.
-When looking for a new camera consider checking out Groupon offering a wide range of digital cameras, from the most affordable to the most expensive ones, but with a Groupon Promo Code you can get a discount and save on your purchase.
+When looking for a new camera consider checking out Groupon offering a wide range of digital cameras, from the most affordable to the most expensive ones.
+But with a Groupon coupon code you can find at groupon.com, promocodes2018.com, coupons.com you will get an extra discount on your purchase.

 Below are some of the most popular and highly rated models for each of the categories that are being offered in today's market.

 You can purchase an entry-level point-and-shoot camera online for just about $100 but they will be identical to those most smart phones feature now.
 But if you are ready to spend a bit more there are some nice models from Canon and Nikon with the price tag reaching $200.
 What differs these slim line cameras form smart phones is packed zoom lenses along with dated CCD sensor technology limiting image and video quality when shooting at high ISO settings.